-Earlier research has proposed that tea consumption may contribute to mitigating symptoms of depression.
-A comprehensive examination and meta-analysis of diverse observational studies have pointed out that certain types of tea, along with caffeine intake, might lower the risk of developing depression.25 In a similar vein, another meta-analysis focusing on randomized controlled trials (RCTs) identified a notable link between the intake of both tea and coffee and a diminished risk of depression among various populations.26
+Earlier research has proposed that tea consumption may help mitigate symptoms of depression.
+A comprehensive examination and meta-analysis of diverse observational studies have pointed out that certain types of tea, along with caffeine intake, might lower the risk of developing depression.25 In a similar vein, another meta-analysis focusing on randomized controlled trials (RCTs) identified a notable link between the intake of both tea and coffee and a diminished risk of depression among various populations.26 drinking on depressive states continues to be a subject of debate.

-It is believed that tea contains phytochemicals and antioxidants such as catechins, chlorogenic acids, and cucurbitacins, which can promote dopamine release, thereby alleviating depression.27 Nonetheless, the effect of tea drinking on depressive states continues to be a subject of debate.
 A cohort study encompassing 2,232 middle-aged men in Eastern Finland found no substantial association between tea and caffeine consumption and depression.28 Additionally, a prospective cohort analysis of individuals in the UK Biobank identified a notable positive relationship between the intake of free sugars during tea consumption and the risk of depression.29 The risk of depression and anxiety symptoms may also be attributed to caffeine, a component of tea.5 From a genetic perspective, our study supports this view.
 The suggested protective impact of tea drinking on depression in prior research may be skewed due to unaccounted confounding variables.
 There is also a possibility that the protective effects of tea on depression might be partly explained by the social interactions during tea-drinking, rather than tea consumption itself.30